Fatih-Baser/MovieAndroidAppTask/README.md

 ## 🛠️ Technologies Used

 ### Kotlin
-- The primary programming language used in this app.

 ### AndroidX Libraries
 - **Core KTX:** Provides Kotlin extensions for Android.
 - **AppCompat:** Ensures compatibility with older Android versions.